 Full-time programming is offered for all students which is exclusively focused on one or more special needs.

-What Centennial Academy says about their special need support: Centennial welcomes students with ADHD, dyslexia, dysgraphia and autism spectrum disorders.
-No student should be expected to fit into a mould.
+What Centennial Academy says about their special need support: Centennial welcomes students with ADHD, dyslexia, dysgraphia, anxiety and autism spectrum disorders.
+No student should be expected to fit into a mold.
 We aim to be academically and socially inclusive and strive to make learning both accessible and meaningful.
 Based on data and needs, students might be offered additional support through our after-school program.
 Support includes help with homework, planning and organization, either in groups or individually.